Community Pharmacy IT Group (CP ITG)

 Richard Dean (AIMp representative and formerly chair of the Pharmacy Voice IT Group) was elected to chair the new group and David Broome (PSNC regional representative) was elected as vice chair.

-CP ITG’s sister virtual group, Community Pharmacy Digital Group also has early sight of new developments and technology and its views feed directly into CP ITG.
+CP ITG’s sister virtual group, Community Pharmacy Digital Group (CPDG) also has early sight of new developments and technology and its views feed directly into CP ITG.
 The CPDG comes together virtually as a social networking email group.

 The purposes of the group include: